lorserker/ben/README.md

 - __[Bidding](src/examples/Bidding.ipynb)__ shows how you can use the engine to bid hands and to sample hands which are consistent with a given auction
 - __[Opening Leads](src/examples/OpeningLead.ipynb)__ illustrates how the engine "decides" which card to lead
-- __[Card-by-card Analysis](src/examples/CardByCardAnalysis.ipynb)__ this example shows how the engine can go through an already layed hand, analyse every bid made and every card played, and find possible mistakes.
+- __[Card-by-card Analysis](src/examples/CardByCardAnalysis.ipynb)__ this example shows how the engine can go through an already played hand, analyse every bid made and every card played, and find possible mistakes.
 You can also give it a hand you played on BBO to see what the engine "thinks" about your play
 - __[Single Dummy Estimates](src/examples/SingleDummyEstimates.ipynb)__ this exemplifies the use of a neural network to predict how many tricks declarer will take in a given contract on a given opening lead.
 As opposed to double dummy solvers, the results are approximate, but much faster.

 ## Play against itself and against other bots